drsimonj/numvert/README.md

 numvert
 =======

 The goal of numvert is to help transform numeric vectors.
+All numvert functions:

-Regardless of the operation, numvert functions take a numeric vector and return a numeric vector of the same length.
+-   Take a numeric vector as the first argument
+-   Return a numeric vector of the same length as input
+-   Start with `num_`

 Installation
 ------------